 Avivo ArtWorks also includes the ArtWorks Collective, which is a group of professional artists dedicated to strengthening their skills and creating goals, and to challenge stigma related to mental illness.
 Visit ArtWorks’ gallery on Weebly to see our latest projects and displays.

-Current and upcoming shows and exhibitions:
+Upcoming shows and exhibitions:

 - Art Made in Community — Ongoing exhibit at Hennepin County Family Justice Center (4th floor, 100 S. 4th Street, Minneapolis, MN)